 Web App Firewalls

-Web app firewall is a service that protects your internet-connected applications from common web exploits that can affect application availability, compromise security, or consume excessive resources.
+A web application firewall (WAF) protects your internet-facing applications from common web exploits that could affect their availability, compromise their security, or consume excessive resources.
+It works by filtering and monitoring HTTP traffic based on a set of rules.

 Basic usage